MizuchiLabs/mantrae/docs/docs/intro.md

 ## Getting Started

-To install and set up Mantrae, refer to our [Installation Guide](./installation).
+To install and set up Mantrae, refer to our [Quickstart Guide](./quickstart.md).